Paul Scholars

 What is a Paul Scholar?

-As a Paul Scholar, you’ll
+As a Paul Scholar, you will:

-Apply to be a Paul Scholar
+Apply to the Paul Scholars Community

 All admitted first-year students enrolling in a four-year program at Concordia are invited to apply.
 Once you’ve been admitted to Concordia, complete the online application linked below.
 You must also complete the FAFSA to be considered.